 History and Distribution in Washington:

-The University of Washington Burke Herbarium (2011) documents Dipsacus fullonum in Jefferson County, Mason County, Pacific County, Wahkiakim County, Cowlitz County, Clark County, Lewis County, King County, Snohomish County, Skagit County, Island County, San Juan County, Kittitas County, Yakima County, Klickitat County, Douglas County, Pend Oreille County, Stevens County, Lincoln County, Adams County, Whitman County, Columbia County and Walla Walla County (see map).
+The University of Washington Burke Herbarium (2011) documents Dipsacus fullonum in Jefferson, Mason, Pacific, Wahkiakum, Cowlitz, Clark, Lewis, King, Snohomish, Skagit, Island, San Juan, Kittitas, Yakima, Klickitat, Douglas, Pend Oreille, Stevens, Lincoln, Adams, Whitman, Columbia and Walla Walla counties(see map).
 The earliest herbarium record in Washington is from Clark County, collected in 1923 (Otis 1258).

-An increase in the spread of Dipsacus fullonum has been observed in the parts of western Washington, especially in agricultural lands of Skagit County and Island County (J. Hinton Skagit County Noxious Weed Control Board personal communication 2012, M. Shelly, Western WA Agricultural Association pers. comm.
+An increase in the spread of Dipsacus fullonum has been observed in the parts of western Washington, especially in agricultural lands of Skagit and Island counties (J. Hinton Skagit County Noxious Weed Control Board personal communication 2012, M. Shelly, Western WA Agricultural Association pers. comm.
 2012, L. Engle Island County Farm Bureau 2012, B. Rogers Skagit County Noxious Weed Control Board pers. comm.
 2012)

 An informal survey of county noxious weed board coordinators in 2012 found, with a response of 24 out of 39 counties, that all counties had various amount of D. fullonum and that some noted it appeared to be increasing its range.
-Counties with D. fullonum that are not included in the University of Washington Burke Herbarium records but were noted to have it from the survey include Clallam County, Grays Harbor County, Skamania County, Whatcom County, Okanogan County, Spokane County, Franklin County and Asotin County.
+Counties with D. fullonum that are not included in the University of Washington Burke Herbarium records but were noted to have it from the survey include Clallam, Grays Harbor, Skamania, Whatcom, Okanogan, Spokane, Franklin and Asotin counties.

 San Juan County Noxious Weed Control Board lists Dipsacus fullonum on its list of ‘Unregulated Weeds of Special Concern’ and it has been a high priority for removal along county right-of-ways and on private property for the past several years (San Juan County Noxious Weed Control Board pers. comm.
 2012).